tperry2x-uk/OpenXTalk-Community-DPE/docs/lcb/notes/feature-array_expressions.md

-# LiveCode Builder Language
+# Extension Builder Language
 ## Expressions

-* It is now possible to use array constants and array expressions in LiveCode Builder programs.
+* It is now possible to use array constants and array expressions in Extension Builder programs.
 For example:

       variable tArray as Array
       put {"key": true} into tArray

   Keys in array literals must be strings.

-# LiveCode Builder Tools
+# Extension Builder Tools
 ## lc-compile
 ### Errors